Skip to content

 Gabriel Abed - Entrepreneur from Barbados - Lost 800 Bitcoin

-Gabriel Abed lost 800 bitcoin in 2011 after his laptop was reformatted.
-Today that would be worth around $39,000 dollars.
+Gabriel Abed lost 800 Bitcoin in 2011 after his laptop was reformatted.
+Today, that would be worth around $70 million.

 MT.
 Gox – Bitcoin exchange – 850,000 Lost Bitcoins